python/cpython/Doc/library/json.rst

    example, ``d.two words`` contains a space and is not syntactically valid Python, so ``d["two words"]`` should be used instead.

-   If a key has the same name as dictionary method, then a dictionary lookup finds the key and an attribute lookup finds the method:
+   If a key has the same name as a dictionary method, then a dictionary lookup finds the key and an attribute lookup finds the method:

    .. doctest::